vivian556123/NeurIPS2024-CoVoMix/README.md

     --stdout_interval 10
 ```

-#### 4. Train speaker verification model

 ## 🤖 Inference
-Please make sure that the paired text and prompts have identical filename and ended with .txt and .wav respectively.
+Please make sure that the paired text and prompts have identical filename.

 #### 1. Monologue Generation